StarCodes2/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 - **1-get_list_student_ids.js**: Defines a function getListStudentIds that returns an array of ids from a list of object.
 - **2-get_students_by_loc.js**: Defines function getStudentsByLocation that returns an array of objects who are located in a specific city.
 - **3-get_ids_sum.js**: Defiines function getStudentIdsSum that returns the sum of all the student ids.
+- **4-update_grade_by_city.js**: Defines  function updateStudentGradeByCity that returns an array of students for a specific city with their new grade.